Compare Life Insurance

 Term Life Insurance

 Term life insurance is the most straightforward and most popular form of life insurance.
-The price is fixed for the chosen policy term and the cover pays out a tax-free lump sum to your family on death.
+The price is fixed for your chosen policy term (max to age 91 next birthday) and the cover pays out a tax-free lump sum without fuss to your estate on death.

-Below we explain everything you need to know about “term life insurance” including the added and optional policy features and benefits.
+With term life insurance you can choose to have two people on the same policy and include serious illness cover if you so wish.
+Below we explain everything you need to know about “term life insurance” including the automatic and optional policy features and benefits.

 The Policy Term

-With term life insurance policies, the term can run from 10 years to a maximum of 50 years, but not go beyond age 90.
-If you decide to include serious illness cover, the maximum cover term is to age 75.
+With term life insurance policies, the term can run from 10 years to a maximum of 50 years, but not go beyond age 91 next birthday.
+If you decide to include specified serious illness cover, the maximum cover term is to age 75.

-To keep the cost down and to provide the right cover amount when it’s needed most, the general recommendation is to take out your term life insurance cover up to your normal retirement age, but to also include a continuation option to allow the choice to extend cover later.
+To keep the cost down and to provide the right coverage amount when it’s needed most, the general recommendation is to take out your cover up to your normal retirement age, but to also include a continuation option to allow the choice to extend cover later.

 The Cover Level